Gudradain/spirit-island-template/README.md

 ### Getting Started

 1. Download the ZIP file and extract it on your computer.
 2. Open the folder "spirit-island-template-master".
-You should see folders such as _docs", "_examples" and "_global".
+You should see folders such as "_docs", "_examples" and "_global".
 3. Create a new folder in "spirit-island-template-master" called "my_projects" or whatever you like.
 4. Create a new folder in "my_projects" and name it for a specific project.
 If your project is not two folder levels inside "spirit-island-template-master", the html won't work.
 5. Copy an example file from one of the subfolders in "_examples" into your new folder.
 Open it with your favorite text editor and create your content!